Black and Gold Picture Frames

 Italy and Spain realized astonishing examples of black and gold ornate picture frames.
-Especially South Italy, which was under the Spanish government, accomplished with the production of famous style frames.
-Roman frames as well, with the Salvator Rosa model became notorious.
+Especially South Italy, which was under the Spanish government, accomplished the production of famous style frames.
+Roman frames as well, with the Salvator Rosa model, became famous.

 See below a couple of frames of the 1600s in gold leaf and black paint:

 As you’ve noticed from the links above, Roman models are more sophisticated.
-In fact, they have more carvings on their profiles.
-On the other hand, Spanish gilders simplified quite a lot the same type of frames.
+They have more carvings on their profiles.
+On the other hand, Spanish gilders simplified quite a lot of the same types of frames.
 Even the Neapolitan artisans used the black lacquer similarly to Spanish gilders.
 Probably, the Spanish craftsmen got influenced by Naples styles.
 Remember that South Italy was under the Spanish crown.

-Notice that a single line of gold along with the inner frame, light up the entire black structure.
+Notice that a single line of gold along the inner frame lights up the entire black structure.
 The beauty of this model is due precisely to that bit of gold leaf.
 On one hand, the black lacquer maintains the structure light.
 On the other hand, a spot of gold enriches a very dark structure.

 The following link shows you the same profile without gold: Flemish black frame.
 Of course, it’s still beautiful.
 Unfortunately, it is not suitable for all types of paintings.
-In fact, it could be excellent for quite dark Dutch paintings.
+It could be excellent for quite dark Dutch paintings.
 But what about a bright Italian Renaissance painting full of light colors?
 We don’t think that would be the best choice.